CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you clone a repostory?

-You create a copy of it on your Github Profile
+When you clone a repository, you copy the repository from GitHub.com to your local machine.

 ## Question 11